unrealwork/atsd-use-cases/how-to/github/watch-notification.md

 > For advanced launch settings refer to this [guide](https://github.com/axibase/dockers/tree/atsd-sandbox).

-Watch the container logs for `All applications started` line.
+Watch the container logs for `All applications started`.

 ```sg
 docker logs -f atsd-sandbox